Learning to Concentrate: Multi-tracer Forecasts on Local Primordial Non-Gaussianity with Machine-Learned Bias: Multi-tracer forecasts

 We have made several simplifying assumptions in this work when applying the $\bphi(b_{1})$ results of Section~\ref{sec:GNN} to the Fisher forecasts of this section.
 We have ignored the impact of fiber collisions, which, for real galaxies, would impact the ability to determine close pairs of galaxies and to compute the local environment statistics used for determining $\bphi$ from observables.
 However, we expect that since local environment features are significantly less informative than the magnitude bands and stellar mass, including fiber collisions would have a minimal impact on our results.
 We used the concentration-LPNG bias relation of Ref.~\cite{Lazeyras22} which uses different simulations than those of IllustrisTNG itself, but since Ref.~\cite{Lazeyras22} uses logarithmized concentration, we do not expect a significant effect from this choice.
 We neglected the exact redshift dependence of the linear bias $b$, instead using the linear growth factor to account for the redshift dependence as in Ref.~\cite{desi2016doc}.
 While here we only worked with halo concentration and mass, there is certainly no a priori reason to ignore halo properties such as age (e.g. vis a vis recent mergers or formation time \cite{Slosar08,reid10_assmblyhistory}), and future work should further address the connection of these properties with $\fnlloc$.
 The most significant limitation of this work is that we used only the IllustrisTNG galaxy formation model - further work should of course be done to consider alternative galaxy formation models to establish the robustness of (or lack thereof) the ability to calibrate $\bphi(b)$ using observable galaxy properties.
+By using IllustrisTNG galaxy formation model only and working with halo $\bphi$, we also neglect the response of galaxy halo occupation to LPNG, which has been shown to be non-negligible \cite{2020JCAP...12..013B,marinucci_sham,voivodic_hod}.

 While we were finishing this manuscript, the preprint of Ref.~\cite{barreira23} appeared presenting a two-tracer investigation of two IllustrisTNG galaxy populations selected by various secondary properties (such as halo concentration and $g-r$ color).
 While the focus of our work and Ref.~\cite{barreira23} are similar, here we focus on DESI ELG and LRG galaxies in redshift space, specific future survey forecasts, and report $\sigma(\fnlloc)$, rather than the improvement over single-tracer information.
 We consider both Ref.~\cite{barreira23} and our work to be complementary, as Ref.~\cite{barreira23} provides a clear and simplified explanation of the results of Ref.~\cite{UrosMulti} applied to secondary galaxy properties, while also characterizing systematic effects and priors on $\bphi$, which we largely ignore here.
 In the other direction, we have provided a significantly more realistic treatment of how splitting by $\bphi$ on a secondary parameter (in the special case of halo concentration) can be used in a multi-tracer setting for current and upcoming spectroscopic surveys.